 - Number Fields—Select one or multiple fields for which to calculate the statistics.

-Series—Change the stacking type, symbols, and labels of the data series.
+Series (available for column, bar, line, and area charts)—Change the stacking type, symbols, and labels of the data series.

 - Stacking—Group series of the same type side by side, stacked, or 100 percent stacked.

 - Value label—Display and align the value label on each series symbol.